ingastrelnikova/awt-pj-ss22-learn-tech-2/README.md

 ```shell
 docker run --user root -p 8888:8888 -p 5000:5000 competence-extraction:1.0
 ```
-Open the corresponding link in the browser according to the information on the terminal so that you can access the source code.
+Open the last link from information on the terminal in the browser so that you can access the source code.
+Please save this link for future use !!!

 There are four different Jupyter Notebooks under the ```src/``` path.
 You can find a detailed description of them in [AWT_Report_IEEE.pdf](./AWT_Report_IEEE.pdf).
 Here are a few points to highlight:

 * All existing datasets have been processed and you can directly view the results using the RESTful API in the next step.
 * If you want to test the source code, run each block of code in the Jupyter Notebook in the order of ```Preprocessing.ipynb``` -> ```NLP.ipynb``` -> ```Neo4J.ipynb```, you can see all the intermediate steps.